Zeny1303/TASK/README.md

 P_{\theta}(X)
 $$

-Here, \( \theta \) means the parameters of the model (like weights and biases).
+Here, \( θ\) means the parameters of the model (like weights and biases).
 The goal during training is to keep adjusting these parameters until:

 $$
 P_{\theta}(X) \approx P_{\text{real}}(X)
 $$

-So, when both become close enough, it means the model has truly learned the real-world data distribution — and that’s when it can start generating new, realistic samples.
+So, when both become close enough, it means the model has truly learned the real-world data distribution and that’s when it can start generating new, realistic samples.

 ---